Joseph B. Soloveitchik: Early years, education, and immigration

 Soloveitchik was educated in the traditional manner at a Talmud Torah, an elementary yeshiva, and by private tutors, as his parents realized his great mental prowess.
 According to a curriculum vitae written and signed in his own hand, in 1922, he graduated from the liberal arts "Gymnasium" in Dubno.
 In 1924, he entered the Free Polish University in Warsaw, where he spent three terms, studying political science.
 In 1926, he came to Berlin, Germany, and entered the Friedrich Wilhelm University.
-He passed the examination for supplementary subjects at the German Institute for Studies by Foreigners, and was then given full matriculation at the University.
-He took up studies in philosophy, economics, and Hebrew subjects, simultaneously maintaining a rigorous schedule of intensive Talmud study.
+He passed the examination for supplementary subjects at the German Institute for Studies by Foreigners and was then given full matriculation at the University.
+He studied philosophy, economics, and Hebrew subjects, simultaneously maintaining a rigorous schedule of intensive Talmud study.

-According to the CV, among his "highly honored" teachers in university, bearing the title "Geheimrat" (literally: Privy Counselor), were Professor Dr. Heinrich Maier (1867-1933) and Professor Dr. Max Dessoir, along with Professor Dr. Eugen Mittwoch and Professor Dr. Ludwig Bernhard.
+According to the CV, among his "highly honored" teachers in university, bearing the title "Geheimrat" (literally: Privy Counselor), were Heinrich Maier and Max Dessoir, along with Eugen Mittwoch and Ludwig Bernhard.
 He studied the work of European philosophers, and was a life-long student of neo-Kantian thought.
 He wrote his Ph.D. thesis on the epistemology and metaphysics of the German philosopher Hermann Cohen.

 Contrary to most biographies, which erroneously state that in 1931, he received his degree, he actually passed his oral doctor's examination on July 24, 1930, but graduated with a doctorate only on December 19, 1932, as he had requested an extension to allow him to expand his thesis.
 Documents exist to support this assertion, located by Marc B. Shapiro in the University of Berlin archives.

-In 1931, he married Tonya Lewit (1904-1967), who had earned a Ph.D. in Education from Jena University.
-Chaim Ozer Grodzinski served as his mesader kiddushin in Vilna.
+In 1931, he married Tonya Lewit (1904-1967), who had earned a Ph.D. in education from Jena University.
+Chaim Ozer Grodzinski officiated at their wedding in Vilna.

-During his years in Berlin, Soloveitchik became a close disciple of Chaim Heller, who had established an institute for advanced Jewish Studies from an Orthodox perspective in the city.
+During his years in Berlin, Soloveitchik became a close disciple of Chaim Heller, who had established an institute for advanced Jewish studies from an Orthodox worldview in the city.
 He also made the acquaintance of other young scholars pursuing a similar path to his own.
 One such figure was Yitzchak Hutner, who would become the rosh yeshiva of the Yeshiva Rabbi Chaim Berlin, also in Brooklyn, New York.
 Both of them developed a system of thought that bridged the Eastern European way of traditional scholarship with the new forces of modernity in the Western World.
-Among the other personalities with whom he came into contact were the Lubavitcher Rebbe, Professor Alexander Altmann, Yehiel Yaakov Weinberg, Rector of the Hildesheimer Rabbinical Seminary, and Professor Yeshayahu Leibowitz.
+Among the other personalities with whom he came into contact were the Lubavitcher Rebbe, Alexander Altmann, Yehiel Yaakov Weinberg, rector of the Hildesheimer Rabbinical Seminary, and Yeshayahu Leibowitz.